ResetSec/UrmiaCTF/Pwn/Status Page/README.md

 we can see that https://stt.uctf.ir/cgi-bin/uptime.sh is being included in the main page with a iframe.

-now the first thing that came to mi mind is try shellshock as it is probably the most popular exploit for folder cgi-bin
+now the first thing that came to my mind is try shellshock as it is probably the most popular exploit for folder cgi-bin

 here's an in depth explanation of the exploit https://securityintelligence.com/articles/shellshock-vulnerability-in-depth/